node-modules/clet/README.md

 ### kill()

 Kill the child process.
-It's useful for manually ending long-run server after validate.
+It's useful for manually ending long-run apps after validation.

 > Notice: when kill, exit code may be undefined if the command doesn't hook on signal event.